 Calculating Antifreeze Volume

-Calculating water volume is usually done to add antifreeze to the system sizing an expansion tank.
-If adding antifreeze, you need to add only the amount required.
+Calculating water volume is usually done to add antifreeze to the system, sizing an expansion tank.
+When adding antifreeze, only add the required amount.
 Do not add more than needed.
 Do not use antifreeze used in automobiles.
-When adding antifreeze there is a possibility you may need to increase the pump size and/or expansion tank size.
+When adding antifreeze, there is a possibility you may need to increase the pump size and/or expansion tank size.
 After adding antifreeze, you will find leaks that did not exist with just water in the system.
 Do not exceed 50% antifreeze water mix without contacting the manufacturer for their OK.

-In most systems you can use polypropylene glycol in cast iron, steel, and stainless-steel boilers.
-If you have a cast aluminum boiler, you will use antifreeze that is suitable for aluminum.
+In most systems, you can use polypropylene glycol in cast iron, steel, and stainless-steel boilers.
+If you have a cast aluminum boiler, use antifreeze that is specifically designed for aluminum.
 Do not use automobile antifreeze in any boiler system.

 Pipes of different sizes will hold different amounts of water.
-Use the charts below to figure out system water volume and add the boiler water volume from the manufacturers manual.
+Use the charts below to determine the system water volume and add the boiler water volume as specified in the manufacturer's manual.
 The charts are for piping and cast-iron radiation.
-For finned tube radiation, just count it as pipe using the proper size and type of pipe used in the radiation.
-If you have radiation with 3/4" pipe as most standard baseboard, just measure the radiation as plain pipe.
+For finned tube radiation, count it as a pipe, using the proper size and type of pipe specified for the radiation.
+If you have radiation with a 3/4" pipe, as most standard baseboards do, just measure the radiation as plain pipe.

 Radiation Water Volume